laravel-enso/forms/README.md

 The name of the Model's attribute, that is to be mapped to this input (for instance, the name is also used to fill the models's value when setting up an edit type of form).

-The name will be the request's 'key' for the value of the input given be the user, when an action is commited (for instance the user clicks the Save button).
+The name will be the request's key for the value of the input given be the user, when an action is commited (for instance the user clicks the Save button).

 ##### value